-When a user account is locked, it can be unlocked using the procedure described in Unlocking an account on page 15.
+When a user account is locked, it can be unlocked using the procedure described in Unlocking a user account.

 Creating a password policy

 The following example defines a password policy that places restrictions on minimum length and enforces character restrictions and account lockout.